-- a) Fortune Green (Queen Elizabeth II Field In Trust) - a long standing public park which forms the focal point of the wider Fortune Green area and an important and significant local amenity. - b) Hampstead Cemetery (Site of Importance to Nature Conservation) a historical part of the wider area with significant heritage assets and listed structures (see A25) as well as an important area for biodiversity and wildlife. - c) West End Green (London Square) this public park forms the historic heart of the West Hampstead 'village' and dates from the previous hamlet of West End (see 2.2) and is vital asset to the community. - d) Gondar Gardens Reservoir (SINC) this large area of open space has a high environmental value, with significant biodiversity (including a habitat for protected slow-worms). - e) Mill Lane Open Space (SINC) this area provides an important local area of green space, as well as facilities for children and a garden centre. - f) Westbere Copse & Jenny Wood Nature Reserve (SINC) - a well established nature site, providing a protected space for biodiversity with access to local residents. - g) 1 Mill Lane/Minster Road Nature Reserve (SINC) this site was given to Camden Council as part of the development of 1 Mill Lane (The Mill Apartments); the site was designated as a protected nature reserve, with limited public access.
+- a) Fortune Green (Queen Elizabeth II Field In Trust) a long standing public park which forms the focal point of the wider Fortune Green area and an important and significant local amenity. - b) Hampstead Cemetery is a Site of Importance for Nature Conservation (SINC) a historical part of the wider area with significant heritage assets and listed structures (see A25) as well as an important area for biodiversity and wildlife. - c) West End Green (London Square) this public park forms the historic heart of the West Hampstead 'village' and dates from the previous hamlet of West End (see 2.2) and is vital asset to the community. - d) Gondar Gardens Reservoir (SINC) this large area of open space has a high environmental value, with significant biodiversity (including a habitat for protected slow-worms). - e) Mill Lane Open Space (SINC) this area provides an important local area of green space, as well as facilities for children and a garden centre. - f) Westbere Copse & Jenny Wood Nature Reserve (SINC) - a well established nature site, providing a protected space for biodiversity with access to local residents. - g) 1 Mill Lane/Minster Road Nature Reserve (SINC) this site was given to Camden Council as part of the development of 1 Mill Lane (The Mill Apartments); the site was designated as a protected nature reserve, with limited public access.
 The stated aim is that the site will become a significant location for biodiversity and wildlife in the years ahead. - h) Maygrove Peace Park this award-winning public park forms a focal point for the community in this part of the area.
 It has recently been upgraded to incorporate a children's play area, an outdoor gym, and new planting and as such is a highly significant local asset.

 - i) Hampstead & Cumberland Clubs although in private ownership, these clubs provide an important local amenity, both in terms of opportunities for sport, exercise, and the provision of a significant area of green space. - j) Sumatra Road playground this small park provides an important site for recreation for local residents, particularly young children. - k) Iverson Road Open Space a small park with children's play areas which is well-used by local residents. - I) Maygrove Open Space a green strip of land on the north side of Maygrove Road, which provides an important space for trees and wildlife and makes a highly positive contribution to the character of Maygrove Road.
-Camden Council has stated that this site will be protected in any future redevelopment of the neighbouring Liddell Road site (see C1). - m) Crown Close Open Space a children's play area and small park providing an important amenity for local residents and for exercise. - n) Medley Orchard (SINC) a significant and protected space for biodiversity, trees and wildlife. - o) Railway embankments, various locations (SINC) as set out in G5 below, these sites provide hugely important spaces for biodiversity and wildlife and make a huge contribution to the 'green feel' of the Area, the number of trees in the Area, as well as to views through and across the Area (see A5 and Map 2). - G3.
-The London Plan (Policy 7.18) says "the Mayor supports the creation of new open space in London to ensure satisfactory levels of local provision to address areas of deficiency".
-The CCS (Policy CS15) says "the council will protect and improve Camden's parks and open spaces" and will "tackle deficiencies and under-provision and meet increased demand for open space...securing additional on-site public open space in the growth areas", including the West Hampstead Interchange.
-It also states that the Council will work on "securing other opportunities for additional public open space".
+Camden Council has stated that this site will be protected in any future redevelopment of the neighbouring Liddell Road site (see C1). - m) Crown Close Open Space a children's play area and small park providing an important amenity for local residents and for exercise. - n) Medley Orchard (SINC) a significant and protected space for biodiversity, trees and wildlife. - o) Railway embankments, various locations (SINC) as set out in G5 below, these sites provide hugely important spaces for biodiversity and wildlife and make a huge contribution to the 'green feel' of the Area, the number of trees in the Area, as well as to views through and across the Area (see A5 and Map 2).